eterral/misunderstood/README.md

 #### MVP

-- Find 2 external APIs to use
+-Use HTML, CSS, API, and Javascript to develop the app
+- Remotely access the New Yorker & PoetryDB API to add elements to the app
-- Pull a random cartoon on the page with a correspond random line of poetry
+- Pull a randomized cartoon from the API and a randomized line of poetry to display
-- Allow user to suggest their own caption for a random cartoon
+- With user input, allow the user to suggest their own caption to display along with a randomized cartoon

 #### PostMVP